GERD Secondary to Anxiety: A Guide to VA Ratings and Evidence in 2026

 Evidence Strategy: Proving Your Secondary Connection

-• Establish the Nexus: This is the medical link showing your anxiety caused or aggravated your digestive issues.
+• Step 2: Establish the Nexus.
+This is the medical link.
+You need a professional opinion that shows your anxiety either caused or significantly worsened your digestive issues.

-• Document Functional Loss: Explain how the combination of anxiety and GERD limits your daily activities or your ability to work.
+• Step 3: Document Functional Loss.
+Explain how the combination of anxiety and GERD limits your daily life.
+If your reflux flare-ups are triggered by panic attacks and keep you from focusing at work, that’s critical evidence.

 The Power of a Strong Nexus Statement